 Types of Organisation Structure

 The term structure refers to the management of parts and interrelationships among activities and people.
-Therefore, organising structure is an element of job position that provides the basis on which managers and non-managerial employees perform their assigned jobs.
+Therefore, organisation structure is an element of job position that provides the basis on which managers and non-managerial employees perform their assigned jobs.
 It is the role assigned to them and the authority relationship between various positions.
 It is the framework within which managerial and operating tasks are performed.

 It is the outcome of the organising process where the structure of an organisation is created by the top management, and this structure is called a formal structure.
 The idea is to ensure a smooth flow of communication and effective control over the organisation.
 It provides a framework where the employees can perform their respective tasks efficiently.
 It is greatly influenced by the span of management, which means the number of subordinates that can be effectively managed by the superior.
 So, every manager must consider the span of management while creating the organisation structure.